Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 4. *Modeling & Evaluation* → the heart of the pipeline, where models are applied and evaluated using various approaches (heuristics, ML, Deep Learning, etc.) to comprehensively measure model performance from both a technical and practical perspective.
 5. *Deployment* → marks the transition of the developed model from the development environment to a production environment, followed by continuous monitoring and adaptation to ensure lasting performance and relevance.

-The service is sized per Inference unit and per page inferences, respectively 60M and 1,2M per page.

 The service offers the following advantages:

 - *Better understanding for users and service consumers* → analyzes feedback, reviews, chats, and surveys to extract sentiment.